shotsan/fantastic-network/README.md

-srsLTE and REDIS INTEGRATION EFFORT
+srsLTE and REDIS with Unix Sockets
 ========

 Please install SRSLTE code base and REDIS